Topics Map > Do-IT Yourself > Classrooms and Labs

-The Learning Spaces team puts a lot of effort in designing classrooms to allow users to operate the equipment in an intuitive and homogeneous way.
+OIT's Learning Spaces team strives to design and build classrooms that allow instructors to operate the equipment in an intuitive and homogeneous way.

 There will be times though, when equipment fails, or things may not be as clear was we intended.
-If you have problems in the classroom, you can always call the operations desk (x4989) and one of our technicians will be there as soon as possible to assist you.
+If you have problems in the classroom, you can always call OIT at x4989 (713-348-4989) and one of our technicians will be there as soon as possible to assist you.
+However, you might be able to resolve some issues using the information below.
+(If you have any suggestions on how to improve the FAQ, please do not hesitate to contact us.)

 Mouse/Keyboard not responding?
 If the mouse is not responding you can reset it by selecting another computer source (opposite to the source you are using: PC or Mac), move the mouse and then select the source you want to use.
 This should make the mouse usable for the source that you want.